-Diana Rashid is a Berkeley Public Interest Law Fellow and attorney working with NIJC’s Detention Project.
-She provides legal representation to detained immigrants in their removal proceedings.
+Diana Rashid is a supervising attorney working with NIJC’s Detention Project.
+She provides legal representation to detained immigrants in removal proceedings before the Immigration Court and the Board of Immigration Appeals.
+As part of NIJC’s Defender Initiative Program, Diana advises federal and state public defenders on the immigration consequences of criminal convictions.
 Diana holds a B.A. in economics and political science from the University of Illinois at Urbana-Champaign, and obtained her J.D. from the University of California, Berkeley School of Law.
-While in law school, Diana was part of the International Human Rights Law Clinic and coordinated the Deferred Action for Childhood Arrivals (DACA) Legal Services Program for undocumented students at UC Berkeley.
-Prior to starting law school, she was a community organizer with the East Bay Alliance for a Sustainable Economy in Oakland.
 Diana is licensed to practice law in the state of Illinois.

 Mary Roche is the compliance and coordination supervisor for NIJC's Children's Protection Project.
 Previously, she worked with NIJC's Immigrant Legal Defense Project as a BIA-Accredited Representative.
 Mary graduated with honors from Tulane University in 2007 with a bachelor of arts in Latin American studies and art history.
 Before coming to NIJC, Mary taught ESL at Poder Learning Center in Chicago.
 She has also studied and taught in Spain and worked as a citizenship volunteer.